Jump to content

 Low Common

 This is an extremely simple language with only roughly 1000 words in its vocabulary and 12 letters/sounds.
-The sounds can actually be different per species but they all follow a pattern.
-Once you know what that pattern then you understand Common and can quickly pick up on other species use of the language.
-There are attempts to try to sound similar to make it easy for people and universal translators.
-This language is a simple one used to help people communicate basic needs and to conduct business.
+The sounds can vary by species, but they all follow a pattern.
+Once you know what that pattern is, then you understand Common and can quickly pick up on other species' use of the language.
+There are attempts to sound similar to make it easier for people and universal translators.
+This language is simple and used to help people communicate basic needs and conduct business.

 High Common

 A more refined and complicated version of Common.
-It has more numerous letters and sounds and its vocabulary is in the 10s of thousands.
-It is normally used among dignitaries, ambassadors, nation leaders, and successful business owners.
-It's more complicated structure with its larger vocabulary allow it to convey complicated meaning and express one's feelings more accurately.
-Many people struggle with High Common when trying to communicate with different species especially those who speak it differently.
+It has more letters and sounds, and its vocabulary is in the 10s of thousands.
+It is normally used among dignitaries, ambassadors, national leaders, and successful business owners.
+Its more complex structure and larger vocabulary allow it to convey nuanced meaning and express one's feelings more accurately.
+Many people struggle with High Common when trying to communicate with different species, especially those who speak it differently.
 However, it is still a Universal and flexible language built with Common as its foundation.

 Species Languages